bryntum/siesta/src/guides/getting_started_nodejs/getting_started_nodejs.md

 npx siesta --help
 ```

 To launch several tests, pass a matching glob pattern as the 1st argument for the launcher.
-It can be also a directory name, in such case Siesta will pick up all `*.t.m?js` files in it.
+It can be also a directory name, in such case Siesta will pick up all `*.t.m?js` files in it, recursively.
 To resolve the glob pattern, Siesta uses the [glob](https://www.npmjs.com/package/glob) npm library, please refer to its documentation for details on globs resolution.

 Some examples: